xraypy/xraylarch/doc/fitting/examples.rst

-  3. **define objective function for fit residual**: As above, this function will receive the group of fit parameters as the first argument, and may also receive other arguments as specficied in the call to :func:`_math.minimize`.
+  3. **define objective function for fit residual**: As above, this function will receive the group of fit parameters as the first argument, and may also receive other arguments as specified in the call to :func:`_math.minimize`.
 This function returns the residual of the fit (data - model).